Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 Descriptive analytics can be used to track key performance indicators and monitor progress toward goals.

-Descriptive analytics is particularly useful for identifying areas where performance improvements can be made by benchmarking against industry standards or specific operating ranges defined as “golden” runs or batches.
+Descriptive analytics is particularly useful for identifying areas where performance improvements can be made by benchmarking against industry standards or specific operating ranges defined as “golden” runs.
+Also utilizting batch analysis tools for batch processes.

 Diagnostic analytics goes beyond understanding what happened and uses data to identify why something happened, uncovering the root cause of problems within a process.